robert-mcdermott/rag_webquery/README.md

 ## Installation

-Assuming you already have Python installed on your system, you can easily install it with pip with this command:
+The rag_webquery has be packaged and published to [PyPI](https://pypi.org/project/rag_webquery/), so assuming you already have Python installed on your system, you can easily install it with pip with this command:

 ```bash
 pip install -U rag_webquery